saezlab/pypath/webservice.rst

 Webservice
 ==========

-I run and update time to time the pypath webservice on my virtual machine on EBI infrastructure, serving the OmniPath data with additional kinase-substrate interactions and PTMs.
-The current IP address of the VM is 172.22.71.26, but this might eventually change (given by the Systems, every time when I reboot the VM after upgrades).
-The webservice is set up to listen on port 33333.
+One instance of the pypath webservice running on the domain http://omnipathdb.org/, serving the OmniPath data with additional PTMs.
 It serves data in REST style, by HTTP protocol (browser, wget, curl or anything can make requests).
 This host is accessible only on the EBI internal network.
 From outside you can use SSH tunnel of course.
 The webservice currently recognizes 6 types of queries: ``interactions``, ``ptms``, ``resources``, ``network``, ``about`` and ``info``.

 A request without any parameter, gives some basic numbers about the actual loaded dataset: